By sponsoring a child, you let that child know that someone, somewhere, cares deeply about their success and well-being.

 Meet our beautiful and sassy Erika.
 She is sweet and spicy all in one.
 A hard working student and helpful hand around the house, Erika is looking for someone who she can form a friendship with and who might support her through secondary school, as she has almost completed junior high school.
 Erica has been here at Missahoe since she was just a little girl.
 She was brought here with her older brother Prosper who grew up in the home and has since moved out.
 She is always excited to see hime when he comes to visit her.

 Comfort is one of our quieter kids, but has the sweetest and most welcoming personality once she gets comfortable with you.
 Comfort was brought here with her two older brothers Richard and Michael.
 Their mother was very young and their father was an older pastor, who left her alone with six children to marry another woman.
-Their mother did not treat the kids properly which is why Missahoe took them in.
+Their mother did not treat the kids properly which is why Missahoe has taken them in.
 Comfort came to the home when she was two years old, so most of her memories are here.
-She is currently in class five and is one of the top students in her class.
+She is currently in class six and is one of the top students in her class.
 Our sweet and cuddly Comfort is sure to steal any heart that she comes by!

 Vanessa, 23 SPONSORED!